flatten-official/flatten-somalia/README.md

     * Currently, the initial survey's version number is set in `submission.js`

 2. Summarize the changes in the relevant changelog.
-    * The commit referenced in the changelog should be the one which actually merged the changes.
+    * Optionally, include the commit which merged the changes to master to help fix issues such as the version number not being incremented